Opposite of ANAPHORA – 35 Antonyms With Sentence Examples

 Seclusion The cabin was secluded in the mountains.
 They chose to be isolated.
 The cabin was located in a bustling city.
 They sought companionship.

-READ: Opposite of RESOLUTION - 35 Antonyms With Sentence Examples
+READ: Opposite of RESENTMENT - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of ANAPHORA